 There are no application deadlines for Transparency Stars.

 Below is an overview of the Transparency Stars criteria.
-Please review the detailed guidelines for the area(s) for which you would like to apply.
+Please also review the detailed guidelines for the area(s) for which you would like to apply.

-Dedicated Page or Section of Website
+Page or Section of Website

 The page or website section should include a general narrative overview of the transparency area and other pertinent items.
 This page, and all items within, should be accessible by no more than three clicks from your entity's home page.